rositis/hierarchical_select/README.txt

 * Taxonomy (Drupal core)
 * Content Taxonomy (http://drupal.org/project/content_taxonomy)
 * Taxonomy Subscriptions (http://drupal.org/project/subscriptions)
-* Views 5.x-1.x-dev tarball of May 11 or later (http://drupal.org/project/views)
+* Views 5.x-1.x-dev tarball of May 11, 2008 or later (http://drupal.org/project/views)
   or apply this patch: http://drupal.org/files/issues/hs_compatibility.patch

 Installation
 ------------
-1) Place this module directory in your modules folder (this will usually be "sites/all/modules/").
+1) Place this module directory in your "modules" folder (this will usually be "sites/all/modules/").
+Don't install your module in Drupal core's "modules" folder, since that will cause problems and is bad practice in general.
+If "sites/all/modules" doesn't exist yet, just create it.

 2) Install the modules it depends on.
 Don't forget to copy the jquery.js file included in the jQuery Update module to the "misc" directory!